Idaho’s Response

 Containment measures

-Samples from the Snake River were then sent to a lab to identify any mussel larvae in the samples through microscopy.
-Any samples identified as possible quagga mussel were then transferred to another lab for PCR (genetic) confirmation.
+Samples from the Snake River are sent to a lab to identify any mussel larvae in the samples through microscopy.
+Any samples identified as possible quagga mussel are then transferred to another lab for PCR (genetic) confirmation.